swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-13-initialize-git-and-dvc-for-local-training.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **Git and DVC solve different version control problems**: Git excels at tracking code changes with its line-by-line diffs, while DVC efficiently handles large files (datasets, models) using chunking and content-addressable storage without bloating your repository.
+    - **The `.dvc` files are metadata, not data**: When you `dvc add` a file, DVC creates a small `.dvc` metadata file that gets committed to Git, while the actual data is stored in the DVC cache.
+This separation keeps repositories lightweight.
+    - **Smart `.gitignore` configuration is essential**: Configure `.gitignore` to exclude raw data and model directories while allowing DVC metadata files (`.dvc` files and DVC-generated `.gitignore` files) to be tracked by Git.
+    - **Local versioning enables future collaboration**: Setting up Git and DVC locally is the foundation.
+In later chapters, you'll push to remote repositories to enable team collaboration and experiment tracking.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production